Council Tax is charged on all domestic properties in England and Wales, including houses, flats, maisonettes, caravans and houseboats.

 You can find out about how Council Tax is spent by viewing our accounts or the budget report.

-Payment of Council Tax isn’t dependant on you receiving information about how it’s spent, nor whether you agree with how it was and is spent.
+Payment of Council Tax isn’t dependant on you receiving information about how it’s spent, or if you agree with how it was and is spent.

 We’ll proceed against you for non-payment of Council Tax if you fail to pay it.